Catholic Schoolhouse Tour 2 Week 3

 picture from scholastic.com

-- This week, students will dissect a flower if you are following the Year 2 Science Book when your programs meet (or at home).
+- This week, students will dissect a flower if you are following the Catholic Schoolhouse Tour 2 Science Guide when your programs meet (or at home).
 To keep the study of flowers going, search for some in your own yard or nearby park.
 See if your students can identify the parts of the flower in different species.
 Some are harder than others!

 - If you are looking at flowers in your own yard, consider collecting them and pressing them.
 Pick some flowers that do not have a very thick center.
 Sandwich them between two sheets of white copy paper and squish in between some pages in a really thick/heavy book.
 Leave to dry for several days to a week.
 The ‘wetter’ the flower the long it may take, and if they are too moist or thick they may mold.
 Try several kinds to see which work best!
 When you’re done, you can display them in a picture frame or carefully sandwich between contact paper and make a pressed flower book mark.